ShivaAdhikari7/rest-api/README.md

 2. Install all the dependencies `npm install` or `npm i`.

-3. Make the folder uploads in root directory and inside uploads folder make images folder where the uploaded images will be stored.
+3. Make the folder named `uploads/images` in root directory where the uploaded images will be stored.

 4. Run the project `npm run server`.